ProgrammingCube/MOSCONV/README.md

 # MOSCONV
-Converts Intel Hex Object code and converts it into they Sym-1 MOS paper tape standard
+A CP/M 2.2 program that converts Intel Hex Object code and converts it into they Sym-1 MOS paper tape standard

 I wrote this with the intention of using the A65.COM 6502 assembler.

 ## Building
+### CP/M
 This program is formatted and written with the Aztec C compiler in mind.
 In order to compile, send MOSCONV.C to your system.